DSamuelHodge/superweights-llm/README.md

-# SuperWeights: Analyzing Critical Weights in Large Language Models
+# SuperWeights: Discovering Critical Weights in Transformer Models

-A Python toolkit for identifying and analyzing superweights in transformer models.
-Superweights are individual weights that have outsized importance in model behavior, particularly in the down-projection matrices of transformer blocks.
+A Python toolkit for discovering and analyzing critical weights (superweights) in transformer models.
+This tool helps identify weights that have outsized importance in model behavior, enabling better understanding and optimization of transformer models.

 ## Supported Models